 Chipboard vs Plywood: Strength, Weight, Price & Uses

 Plywood is a term used to describe all types of wood for residential construction projects, but, despite the different types available, it’s not the same as chipboard.
-Both chipboard and plywood use different materials and undergo a variable construction process.
-This impacts the core density, loadbearing capacity, appearance, moisture resistance, and overall finish.
+Both chipboard and plywood use various materials and undergo different construction processes.
+This impacts the core density, load-bearing capacity, appearance, moisture resistance, and overall finish.

 Choosing the best material depends on what you’re building, the purpose you need it to serve, where it’s going, and how you want to finish it.
-Your budget should come into play when deciding which material to use, but it’s important to remember that chipboard will never perform as well as plywood for certain projects, and vice versa with plywood.
+Your budget should inform your decision on which material to use.
+Still, it’s important to remember that chipboard will never perform as well as plywood for specific projects, and vice versa.

 What is Chipboard?

-Chipboard (also known as particle board) is a type of reconstituted wood made from chips, sawdust, and shavings that have been compressed together using resin, before being formed into lightweight boards.
-It’s one of the cheapest, most widely available wooden boards you can use for all manners of construction, including flooring, workbenches, cabinets, wall bases, and countertops
+Chipboard (also known as particle board) is a type of reconstituted wood made from chips, sawdust, and shavings that are compressed with resin before being formed into lightweight boards.
+It’s one of the cheapest, most widely available wooden boards you can use for all manners of construction, including flooring, workbenches, cabinets, wall bases, and countertops.

-Generally, chipboard isn’t suitable for exterior construction because it doesn’t do well with moisture.
-It can only be used outdoors if it won’t be exposed to moisture permanently.
-For example, if it’s being used for the interior walls, flooring, or workbenches in a shed.
-It can be protected with an acrylic sealant to make it more suitable for exterior use, but it still won’t be the best material to use for all weather.
+Generally, chipboard isn’t suitable for exterior construction because it doesn’t withstand moisture well.
+It can only be used outdoors if it won’t be permanently exposed to moisture.
+For example, it’s being used for the interior walls, flooring, or workbenches in a shed.
+It can be protected with an acrylic sealant to make it more suitable for exterior use, but it still won’t be the best material for all-weather use.

 What is Plywood?

 Plywood is a type of wooden board made from multiple milled wood plies that have been compressed together with an adhesive.
 It’s strong, affordable, lightweight, and naturally weatherproof.
-Plywood uses include all construction projects that require strong materials, like subfloors, wall supports, roofing, cabinets, shelving, furniture, and wall panels.
+Plywood is used in all construction projects that require strong materials, including subfloors, wall supports, roofing, cabinets, shelving, furniture, and wall panels.

 The adhesive used to bond the plies together directly impacts how weatherproof plywood is.
 Normal, cheaper plywood can withstand some moisture, but won’t do well with permanent exposure to water or humidity.
 Plywood with damp-proof glue is fully waterproof and can be used for interior or exterior construction.